LLNL/CHAI/docs/sphinx/index.rst

 CHAI is a C++ libary providing an array object that can be used transparently in multiple memory spaces.
-Data is automatically migrated based on copy-construction, allowing for transparent data access regardless of location.
+Data is automatically migrated based on copy-construction, allowing for correct data access regardless of location.
-CHAI can be used standalone, but is best when paired with the RAJA library, which has build in CHAI integration that takes care of everything.
+CHAI can be used standalone, but is best when paired with the RAJA library, which has built-in CHAI integration that takes care of everything.

 - If you want to get and install CHAI, take a look at our getting started guide.
 - If you are looking for documentation about a particular CHAI function, see the code documentation.